maseDevelop/chat-ai-pdf/docs/s3-bucket-policy.md

 The s3 bucket used was public and should set up like this in production!

-Here is an example of the bucket policy - I used for **development/testing!**
+Here is an example of the bucket policy - I used for **development/testing!** (not recommended for production)

 ```bash
 {